 Topics Summary Further information Brokerage and stamp duty No brokerage or stamp duty is payal You may be required to pay brokerag your Australian Unity MCIs on ASX a been quoted on ASX.
 Section 6.2.3 Tax implications of investment A general description of the Australian taxation consequences of investing in Australian Unity MCIs is set out in the summary in Section 5.3.
 That discussion is in general terms and is not intended to provide specific advice in relation to the circumstances of any particular investor.
 Accordingly, investors should seek independent advice in relation to their individual tax position.
-Confirmation of allocation If you are an Applicant under the Me Broker Firm Offer, you will be able t Information Line on 1800 810 827 (N to confirm your allocation.
-Section 6.4.1 Applicants under the Broker Firm Of allocation through the Syndicate Broallocation.
+Confirmation of allocation ember Offer, Securityholder Offer or o call the Australian Unity MCI Offer Monday to Friday - 8:30am to 5:30pm) Section 6.4.1 Applicants under the Broker Firm Of allocation through the Syndicate Broallocation.
 1.6 Australian Unity m embership and voting interests across me mber classes Australian Unity's membership base and voting interests Approximate voting interests of class general meeting of Australian Unity summarised in the table below. sses of Australian Unity members at a as at 23 September 2021 is Voting interests held at 23 September 2021 1 Non Shareholder Members 344,778 Australian Unity MCI Holders 516 Total 345,294 Figures are approximate only.
 Voting interests are identity and voting eligibility.
 It is possible that dup voting interests may include some Australian Unity. licate entries exist and that Non Shareholder Member